How to Remove/Dispose Your Old Oil Tank

 By keeping your fuel oil above the board, homeowners can ostensibly see signs of corrosion or even oil leaks before they become major hazards.
 Some more modern tanks even come with leak detection systems, UV-resistant coating, and different designs to prevent condensation that can lead to rusting.

-A few states and municipalities require registering aboveground storage tanks and enforce regular inspections from a qualified professional to ensure they’re safely sealed.
-But for the most part, storage tanks with a capacity under 1,100 gallons aren’t regulated and it’s up to the homeowner to make sure there’s no leakage or corrosion.
+Some states and municipalities require homeowners to register aboveground storage tanks.
+They also enforce regular inspections by a qualified professional to ensure the tanks are safely sealed.
+In most places, however, storage tanks under 1,100 gallons aren’t regulated.
+Homeowners must check for leaks or corrosion on their own.
 Regardless of the regulation, it’s a good idea to have your oil tanks inspected at least once a year.
 If you’re already getting your oil furnace serviced annually, it’s easy enough to ask the technician to give your tanks a once-over.

 The average cost of removing an aboveground storage tank in New York State is around $2,600.
-As we’ve pointed out, fuel oil is extremely toxic, not to mention flammable, so removal should be left to the professionals.
-Storage tank removal should be carried out by a firm that’s permitted to work in your area, and it’s recommended that you make sure they carry pollution liability insurance.
-Oftentimes, it’s easiest to call your local fire department as they’re usually tasked with issuing permits and can recommend qualified contractors.
+As we’ve pointed out, fuel oil is extremely toxic and highly flammable, so only professionals should remove it.
+A permitted firm in your area must handle storage tank removal.
+Be sure to confirm that they carry pollution liability insurance.
+In many cases, the easiest step is to call your local fire department.
+They usually issue permits and can recommend qualified contractors.

 The Cleaner Alternative to Replacing Your Oil Tank

-Homeowners with compromised or aging tanks looking to stick with fuel oil can wind up spending as much as $3,800 to have a new tank installed!
-Between that and sky-high heating bills, it’s no wonder why more and more homeowners are making the switch to cleaner, more efficient heating systems like geothermal.
-Geothermal taps into renewable energy under your lawn to provide heating in the winter and hyper-efficient central AC in the summer.
+Homeowners with compromised or aging tanks who stay with fuel oil can spend up to $3,800 on a new tank.
+On top of that, they face sky-high heating bills.
+It’s no surprise that more homeowners are switching to cleaner, more efficient systems like geothermal.
+Geothermal uses renewable energy beneath your lawn.
+It provides heating in the winter and hyper-efficient central AC in the summer.

 Dandelion Geothermal Systems are the most high-performing and energy-efficient HVAC geothermal systems available.
 In a typical 2,500-square-foot home, homeowners can look forward to a 53% reduction in annual heating & cooling costs and up to a 75% reduction in their home’s CO2 emissions.
 You can install a Dandelion system with no money down and start seeing big savings from day one.